Meet my friend, quarterly planning.

 If you are unfamiliar, the year can be divided up into four separate quarters: Quarter 1 is January, February, and March, Quarter 2 is April, May, and June, Quarter 3 is July, August, September, and Quarter 4 is October, November and December.

 While annual planning for your small business is good, quarterly planning is even better.
 Why?
 Small businesses change so quickly.
-It can be hard to know what’s going to happen in the year ahead and plan properly.
+It can be hard to know what’s going to happen in the year ahead and plan appropriately.
+Quarterly planning is just 90 days of planning and it empowers us to drill down on what’s working NOW and pivot from what’s not working.

-Additionally, annual goal setting can be challenging for just about anyone – but especially for entrepreneurs.
+Plus, annual goal setting can be challenging for just about anyone – but especially for entrepreneurs.
 The year brings so many unexpected changes it can feel like the plans you made on January 1st have gone out the window by April.
+Or is it just me who feels l like that?

 What my usual quarterly planning looked like before: